telerik/winforms-docs/controls/treeview/drag-and-drop/enabling-drag-and-drop.md

 * __AllowDrop__ when true accepts data that the user drags onto it.
 This property is used to interact with drag and drop for standard Windows controls.

->note Multiple nodes can be dragged if the RadTreeView __AllowMultiSelect__ property is true.
+>note Multiple nodes can be dragged if the RadTreeView __MultiSelect__ property is true.
 >

 ## AllowDragDrop